-My family and I avoided addressing serious issues so we would be known as the “perfect family.”
-Little did we know that we would soon find out that we were anything but.
-At 13 when I was diagnosed with an eating disorder.
+My family and I avoided addressing serious issues in an attempt to be the “perfect family.”
+We soon found out we were anything but perfect.
+At 13 I was diagnosed with an eating disorder.
 I immediately wanted to shove it away and hide it from everyone so I wouldn’t have to come to terms with it.
 I avoided it for so long that after a while, I forgot that “eating disorder” was even on my list of diagnoses.

 Do I have a problem?

-At age 16 when it finally came time for me to acknowledge my illness.Through it all, I struggled with not feeling sick enough.
+At age 16 I continued to struggle with not feeling sick enough.
 When society thinks “eating disorder”, they think- underweight, emaciated, refusing to eat anything.
 Basically, a live skeleton.

 I hated living that way.
 I hated never being able to escape the prison of my own mind.
 Lost within a whirlwind of perfectionism, self hate, self doubt, and obsessive behaviors, I didn’t even know who I was anymore.
 When I finally realized I was headed down a dangerous path, I got the help I needed.

 I went to treatment and was lucky enough to get the education that I was missing.